iherman/rdf-di-report/content.md

 }
 ```

-For the Verifiable Credentials case, the Data Integrity specification introduces a `proof` property.
-The subject of the corresponding triple is the Credential itself, and object of the triple is a named graph that contains a single proof graph. [](#info-graph-vc) (borrowed from the [[vc-data-model-2.0]]) shows the structure in terms of RDF graphs:
+`http://university.example/Credential123` refers to the Credential itself, and the triples emanating, directly or indirectly, from that resource form the RDF graph to be signed.
+The Data Integrity specification also introduces a `proof` property: the subject of the triple is the Credential itself, and object is a named graph that contains a single proof graph. [](#info-graph-vc) (borrowed from the [[vc-data-model-2.0]]) shows the resulting RDF graphs with a signature for the Credential above:

 <figure id="info-graph-vc">
 <img style="margin: auto; display: block; width: 100%;"